 It is important to recognize potential mold issues before buying a house.
 When house-hunting, make it your responsibility as well to check for presence of molds and potential mold infestation, but the seller also has the responsibility of disclosing information mold problems and to discuss an agreement around the mold problems that is discovered during the flow of the sale.
 There are many ways that you can detect molds in your potential house.

 Aside from doing your own inspection of the house, you can ask for a home inspector to do it for you and give you their professional assessment of the possible danger and risks of mold growth inside the house.
 They can include their assessment in the inspection report and cite anything that can lead to mold growth.
-Also, states require sellers and agents/appraisers to disclose information regarding possible presence of molds in the house, as well as circumstances tor situations that can lead to mold growth, otherwise they might be held responsible for withholding information that can endanger you and your family’s health.
+According to the Hach & Rose, LLP personal injury lawyer team, states require sellers and agents/appraisers to disclose information regarding possible presence of molds in the house, as well as circumstances tor situations that can lead to mold growth, otherwise they might be held responsible for withholding information that can endanger you and your family’s health.

 If the homeowner or the seller/agent did not disclose any information of a mold infestation in the house that eventually lead to health complications to the new residents who brought the house, the owner or seller can be held liable for negligence and failure to disclose information.
 It can be difficult to point out who can be held legally responsible for the damage the mold infestation has caused, therefore finding a personal injury attorney should be top priority.
 They know how the process works and can advice you the best option whether to sue or settle with those responsible.
 Furthermore, personal injury lawyers understand the state laws can know how each factor in the case can affect the outcome, making a strong case against the owner/seller and ensuring that all damages can be properly compensated.